 Schaefer "World's Fair" Can: 1964-1965

 This month I want to feature a can from F&M Schaefer Brewing.
 Schaefer was a long-established and successful brewer from New York.
 They expanded into Cleveland, Ohio in 1961, buying the Standard Brewing facility.
 They gave that up in 1963 and purchased the Baltimore Hamms plant, which had been the Gunther Brewery until 1960.
 (I covered the Gunther-Hamms story as my October 2006 COM).
-Hamms had tried to bring back Gunther Beer without a lot of success and didn't want to abandon Baltimore entirely, so when the brewery became Schaefer's, the facility made Gunther, Hamms and Schaefer beers.
+Hamms had tried to bring back Gunther Beer without a lot of success sold it to Schaefer, who operated it until 1978.

 This particular can is interesting because it advertises Schaefer's pavilion at the 1964-65 World's Fair in New York.
 This puts this can among the small number of World's Fair-themed beer cans.